burlachenkok/exploring-python3/python3-note.md

 There are several resources about the subject:

 1. There is a book written by [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum) (the original author of this language).
-Today it has been converted into a pretty big tutorial and it is not named as a book, but named as "tutorial": https://docs.python.org/3/tutorial/
+Today it has been converted into a pretty big tutorial and it is not named as a book, but named as a "tutorial": https://docs.python.org/3/tutorial/

-2. All available compiled documentation is available here in various formats (including PDF and HTML) : [https://docs.python.org/3.11/download.html](https://docs.python.org/3.11/download.html).
+2. All compiled documentation is available here in various formats (including PDF and HTML) : [https://docs.python.org/3.11/download.html](https://docs.python.org/3.11/download.html).
 The archive contains all the documents for the version of Python that you will select.

 3. Python Language Reference: https://docs.python.org/3.8/reference/index.html.
 For example, this is a [link](https://docs.python.org/3/reference/datamodel.html#emulating-callable-objects) to the detailed description of different built-in functions for user-defined classes are here.